ims-research/Sharp-IMS-Client/README.md

 This project forms part of a larger investigation into Dynamic Service Orchestration in the IP Multimedia Subsystem.

-Audio / Video is currently disabled to focus on SIP signalling concepts.
+Audio / video support has been re-enabled, but is still under development.

-There is no documentation at the moment.
+There is no documentation available at the moment, but rough documentation is underway.
 Please leave some feedback if you are interested in the project.

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/richardspiers/Sharp-IMS-Client/issues)